 - There may be a link between some forms of estrogen and prostate cancer.
 (On the flip side, some forms of breast-cancer-causing estrogen may prevent prostate cancer.)

 Despite these conclusions, one thing is for certain.
 It definitely doesn’t hurt to keep a healthy balance of hormones.
 For males, this usually means having slightly higher levels of testosterone than estrogen.
 This will help maintain prostate health, sex drive, weight, blood sugar levels, coronary strength, and more.
 Even consider your foods that lower testosterone.

 Discuss hormone levels and prostate cancer screenings with your doctor to be sure you’re in a healthy range.
-Make the choice now to lower your risk of prostate cancer with The EDGE Blueprint Consult a genetic-based report and private consultation that will give you the insight you need for a total body transformation to achieve your maximum potential!
+Make the choice now to lower your risk of prostate cancer with The Male 90X Consult a genetic-based report and private consultation that will give you the insight you need for a total body transformation to achieve your maximum potential!